Arkansas vs. LSU NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- LSU and its opponents have combined to score more than 59 points in four of nine games this season.
+- The two teams combine to average 61.3 points per game, 2.3 more than the total in this contest.

-- Saturday's total is 2.3 points lower than the two team's combined 61.3 points per game average.
+- The 51.8 combined points per game that these two squads have allowed this season are 7.2 fewer than the 59 total in this contest.

-- The 51.8 combined points per game that these two squads have allowed this season are 7.2 fewer than the 59 over/under in this contest.
+- The Razorbacks and their opponents score an average of 53.9 points per game, 5.1 fewer than Saturday's total.

 Arkansas Stats and Trends

-- In Arkansas' nine games this season, it has six wins against the spread.
+- Arkansas has played nine games, with six wins against the spread.

-- The Razorbacks have covered the spread twice this season when favored by 2.5 points or more (in five chances).
+- The Razorbacks have been favored by 2.5 points or more five times this season and have covered the spread in two of them.

-- Arkansas' games this year have gone over the total in six out of 10 opportunities (60%).
+- Arkansas' games this year have hit the over on six of 10 set point totals (60%).

-- When Arkansas records more than 27.8 points, it is 4-2 against the spread and 5-1 overall.
+- Arkansas is 4-2 against the spread and 5-1 overall in games when it scores more than 27.8 points.

-- Arkansas is 5-2 against the spread and 4-2 overall when the team totals more than 397.3 yards.
+- In games that Arkansas churns out more than 397.3 yards, the team is 5-2 against the spread and 4-2 overall.

-- This year, the Razorbacks have seven turnovers, five fewer than the Tigers have takeaways (12).
+- The Razorbacks have turned the ball over seven times this season, five fewer than the Tigers have forced (12).

 - Find the latest spread and moneyline odds for Arkansas at SISportsbook.